corpnewt/CorpBot.py/README.md

 	   └─ Get UTC time +- an offset.
 	  $tz [member]
 	   └─ See a member's TimeZone.
+	  $use12 [yes_no]
+	   └─ Gets or sets whether or not you'd like time results in 12-hour format.
+	  $use24 [yes_no]
+	   └─ Gets or sets whether or not you'd like time results in 24-hour format.

 ## Translate
 ####	Translate Cog (4 commands) - Translate.py Extension: